 Ways to manage the condition

 Hormonal imbalance manifests itself in different ways in various people.
 A man experiencing hormonal imbalance will have a different set of symptoms from a woman experiencing one.
-A woman with hormonal imbalance might experience rapid weight gain and hair loss.
+A woman with hormonal imbalance might experience rapid weight gain and hair loss,.
 Another who has the same condition might be experiencing sudden weight loss and rapid hair growth in different parts of the body.
-Because the symptoms can range from fluctuating weight, inability to sleep, infertility, acne breakouts, digestive problems, and osteoporosis, among others, it is important to determine the exact cause of the problem.
+Because the symptoms can range from fluctuating weight, inability to sleep, infertility, acne breakouts, hormonal acne symptoms, digestive problems, and osteoporosis, among others, it is important to determine the exact cause of the problem.

 Working with an endocrinologist to find the root cause of your symptoms and the kind of condition that you have is crucial to have the right treatment.